ericka-howard/ericka-howard.github.io/index.md

 ## Welcome!

-My name is Ericka and I'm a statistics master's student in Oregon, USA.
+My name is Ericka and here's a taste of my background and experience working with data. **For more info you can check out my [LinkedIn](https://www.linkedin.com/in/erickabsmith/), or just reach out at <smith.ericka.b@gmail.com>**

 ### What I'm working on right now: